Fleny113/EndpointMapper/README.md

 While you can use the method parameters to inject your services to be used, if you prefer you still can use the constructor of the class you created to resolve your services and map them to a private readonly field for example.

-Since this is done by EndpointMapper it's requires a middleware, the middleware is register by-default when using the `.UseEndpointMapper()` on the `WebApplication`, but if you don't want to add it to the middleware pipeline and you don't want to use the constructor based DI then you can pass a `false` to the method like this:
+This is done by EndpointMapper using a middleware, the middleware is registered by-default when using the `.UseEndpointMapper()` on the `WebApplication`, but if you don't want to add it to the middleware pipeline and you don't want to use the constructor based DI then you can pass a `false` to the method like this:
 `.UseEndpointMapper(addMiddleware: false)`

 > **Warning**
 > As sayed above setting this to false **will** skip the DI resolution using the middleware, and since EndpointMapper
-> when create the instance of the class in the `.UseEndpointMapper()` method, the class is created uninitialized all the
+> creates the endpoint classes during the `.UseEndpointMapper()` method, and the classes are created uninitialized all
-> fields will be null (unless the field has a default value) and the _non static_ constructor **wont** be called, so if
+> the fields will be null (unless the field has a default value) and the _non static_ constructor **wont** be called.
-> you need to use a constructor to initialize something and for some reason you can't do it using a default value
+> So if you need to use a constructor to initialize something and for some reason you can't do it using a default value
-> then setting this setting _addMiddleware_ to false may cause unexpected behaviour, keep in mind that static
+> then setting addMiddleware to false may cause unexpected behaviour, keep in mind that static constructor will be
-> constructor will be called and will function as normal, as them are called by the .NET runtime
+> called and will function as normal, as them are called by the .NET runtime

 > **Note**
 > You could just pass false and don't add the "addMiddleware: " part, but for readability purposes it's kept in here